Pb101992/text-highlighter/README.md

 # TextHighlighter

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.7.
-This projecthe displays titles in left navigation bar and its description in side content.
+This projec displays the titles in left navigation bar and its description in side content.
-The text is from the content.
+The text is from the content in data.json file.
 New data can be added, updated or deleted.
-On refresh the data is reset to data the data in data.json file.
+On refresh the data is reset to the data in data.json file.
-Selection moves to newly added on add data
+Selection moves to newly added title when new data is added.
-Searches string in complete array and highlights title too.
+Search text in complete data and highlits title respectively.

 ## Development server